 Limit decorative fonts and type-on-path text elements.
 Make sure any words treated decoratively are repeated within the main body of text.

-Try to avoid placing text blocks over photographs, illustrations or other graphics.
+Try to avoid placing text over photographs, illustrations or other busy backgrounds.
 It can be difficult to ensure enough contrast against non-solid backgrounds.

-If folds are necessary, they should be simple and intuitive, like the popular folds shown here.
+If folds are necessary, they should be simple and intuitive, like these popular paper folds.

-Keep the organization of content straightforward.
-Use headings to break up copy and enhance readability and comprehension.
-Make sure headings are descriptive of the text that follows them.
+Content organization and structure: Keep the organization of content straightforward.
+Use headings to break up copy and enhance comprehension.
+Make sure headings are descriptive of the text following them.

-Avoid visual clutter and maximize white space.
-People with low vision and those with cognitive disabilities benefit from ample white space.
+Avoid visual clutter and maximize negative space.
+People with low vision and those with cognitive disabilities benefit from ample negative space.
+Leave ample negative space.

-Read more about language on the editorial resources page.
+Learn more about recommended tone and terminology on the editorial resources page.

-Know your audience.
-Write for them, not for the experts.
-There are many resources that can help, including this one from WebAIM.
+Know your audience!
+Write for them, not for “experts.”
+There are many resources that can help, including Writing Clearly and Simply by WebAIM.
 In general:

 - Keep the message short and simple.